 Reablement is a term you might have come across if you or a loved one has needed support to regain independence following illness or hospitalisation.
 But what exactly does it mean?
-Let’s delve into it.
+Let’s look into it.

 Definition of reablement